 “Health-care workers have been true heroes throughout the COVID-19 pandemic, working long hours in difficult conditions to care for us, our loved ones and to keep our communities safe,” he said in the statement.

 “While everyone has the right to peaceful protest, the targeting and harassment of health-care workers at health-care facilities today is completely unacceptable.”

 The events were organized by a group calling itself “Canadian Frontline Nurses.”

-The group’s organizers include Kristen Nagle, an Ontario nurse who was fired following a trip to anti-lockdown events Washington, D.C., amid COVID-19 restrictions, and Dr. Stephen Malthouse, a B.C. physician who the CBC reports has been reprimanded by the College of Physicians and Surgeons of B.C. for spreading COVID-19 misinformation.
+The group’s organizers include Kristen Nagle, an Ontario nurse who participated in the anti-lockdown events Washington, D.C., amid COVID-19 restrictions, and Dr. Stephen Malthouse, a B.C. physician who the CBC reports has been reprimanded by the College of Physicians and Surgeons of B.C. for spreading COVID-19 misinformation.